unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-EsriMaps.md

 ---
 # .NET MAUI Embedding - Esri ArcGIS Maps SDK for .NET

-The MapView control that's part of the ArcGIS Maps SDK for .NET can be used in an Uno Platform application via .NET MAUI Embedding.
+The MapView control, that's part of the ArcGIS Maps SDK for .NET, can be used in an Uno Platform application via .NET MAUI Embedding.

 ## Sample App